Common Cold's special forms

 is exactly what is needed to implement continuations.
 There is no need

-: we use dynamically scoped constructs (catch
+for a monadic return: we use dynamically scoped constructs (catch and

-), so values need not be wrapped specially.
+throw), so values need not be wrapped specially.

 ANF is much less painful to use than CPS, but it's still far from